And/Or Show #22: YTMND|

 movie "Finding Forrester".
 The site's unusual content became a popular Internet joke and meme.

-As the site grew in popularity, Goldberg created a new website called
+As that site grew in popularity, Goldberg created a new website called

 YTMND.com to facilitate